 Formula fields run calculations on connected records.
 This means you must have a connection between two tables, where many child records can connect to a single parent record.

 For example, let’s say you want to track the number of registrations for each event.
-You will need a Registration table connected to an Events table so each Event record can have many connected Registration records.
+You will need a Registration table connected to an Events table so that each Event record can have many connected Registration records.

-- Count: the total number of connected records.
+Count: The total number of connected records.

 Here’s an example using a sum formula in an Orders table to get the order total by totaling up the subtotals of each connected Line Item.

 Equations combine math functions with record values to calculate new values.
 Any numeric or date fields in your records can be used in equations.

 The available functions open up a huge variety of calculations:

 Math functions: Many are available, such as ceil, max, sum, log, sum, and var.

 Date functions: Used to extract numbers from Date fields, such as the Month, Date, Quarter, or Year.